oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/prerequisites.md

   to generate one for you.

-{{% notice note %}} The WKT UI application is built using the Electron framework and as such, we support only the platforms and versions supported by [Electron](https://www.electronjs.org/docs/latest/tutorial/support#supported-platforms).
+{{% notice note %}} The WKT UI application is built using the Electron framework and as such, we support only the platforms and versions supported by [Electron](https://www.npmjs.com/package/electron); see the listing under Platform Support.
 For example, because of the Electron requirement for Fedora 24 or newer, we support _only_ versions 8.0 and higher of Oracle Linux, RedHat Linux, and CentOS Linux.
 {{% /notice %}}

 In addition to these local software dependencies, you will need a Kubernetes cluster to which you can deploy your